Risk of pentobarbital contamination in deceased veterinary patients

 pollution

-Pentobarbital can enter the soil or groundwater and cause lasting damage to the environment.
+Pentobarbital can seep into the soil or groundwater and cause lasting environmental damage.

 Recommended disposal methods